palantir/policy-bot/README.md

 A server option (`do_not_load_commit_pushed_date`) is provided to toggle loading the push date for commits.
-If enabled, policy-bot will not be able to determine whether a commit was pushed after an approval wast granted.
+If enabled, policy-bot will not be able to determine whether a commit was pushed after an approval was granted.

 [2023-07-01 breaking changes]: https://docs.github.com/en/graphql/overview/breaking-changes#changes-scheduled-for-2023-07-01